Renton Rowing Center

 We offer opportunities for adults of all ages.
 Membership is required for participation in intermediate and advanced programs or private boat storage.

-New members must have completed a full Learn to Row class or obtain prior approval from the Program Director based on other experience.
+New members must have completed a full Learn to Row class or obtain prior approval from the Executive Director based on other experience.

 About our Roots